 A move towards denser cities

-New York Governor Andrew Cuomo has blamed the severity COVID-19 in America’s worst hit city on urban density, tweeting that that the high levels of density have been destructive and it must be stopped.
+New York Governor Andrew Cuomo has blamed the severity COVID-19 in America’s worst-hit city on urban density, tweeting that the high levels of density have been destructive and it must be stopped.

 But will there be a long-term push for cities to sprawl outwards in order to reduce downtown populations?
 Richard Sennett, a professor of urban studies at MIT and senior adviser to the UN on its climate change and cities programme, spoke to the Guardian about solutions moving forward for cities.

-Sennett believes that in the future there will be a renewed focus on finding design solutions for individual buildings and wider neighbourhoods that enable people to socialise without being packed into compressed restaurants, bars and clubs, but given the incredibly high cost of land in big cities, significant economic reforms need to be introduced.
+Sennett believes that in the future there will be a renewed focus on finding design solutions for individual buildings and wider neighborhoods that enable people to socialize without being packed into compressed restaurants, bars and clubs, but given the incredibly high cost of land in big cities, significant economic reforms need to be introduced.

 Architects and urban planners have been optimistic about the future and have looked at the crisis as a way of improving the way cities are designed and run.

 With lockdowns and initiatives forcing city dwellers to stay at home, architects and urban planners are rethinking urban infrastructure to help people adapt to a post-pandemic world.
-City authorities have implemented road closures, limited public transit systems and have even went as far as to widen sidewalks to help residents maintain the appropriate distance recommended by global health authorities.
+City authorities have implemented road closures, limited public transit systems, and have even gone as far as to widen sidewalks to help residents maintain the appropriate distance recommended by global health authorities.